lonewanderer27/PCSOLotto_Webscraper/README.md

 # PCSOLotto

-PCSOLotto (Webscraper) is a Python class library for webscraping lottery results from the [PCSO website](https://www.pcso.gov.ph/SearchLottoResult.aspx)
+PCSOLotto (Webscraper) is a Python program for webscraping lottery results from the [PCSO website](https://www.pcso.gov.ph/SearchLottoResult.aspx)
+Can be be both used in CLI and embedded in a python program.

 ## Installation